 Teacher of Mathematics and Physical Sciences

 Juliana Lerner comes to us as a previous student from when we were known as Marian Latin School!
 After high school, she spent five years in novitiate formation before returning to live in Salem where soon after she began teaching at St. John Bosco High School.
 Alongside her teaching duties, she is currently pursuing a BA in Humanities from Holy Apostles College & Seminary.
-She's been teaching with us for over three years now the following subjects, all of which set a Bosco education apart from that offered by public and most other modern secondary schools: Theology, Latin, Logic, and Rhetoric.
-In her free time, Mrs. Lerner likes to read, knit, spend time with family, play with her adorable infant son, and go for long walks and hikes.
+Since 2016 she has taught the following subjects, all of which set a Bosco education apart from that offered by public and most other modern secondary schools: Theology, Latin, Logic, and Rhetoric.
+In her free time, Mrs. Lerner likes to read, knit, spend time with family, play with her adorable infant son, and go for long walks.
 When asked what she likes most about teaching at St. John Bosco, she says, "I appreciate its faith-filled environment in which we are free to be unabashedly Catholic and to cultivate in our students the theological, moral, and intellectual virtues through an outstanding curriculum and warm family spirit.
 It is truly a privilege and joy for me to teach here."
 Following her marriage in June 2019, Mrs. Lerner moved to the east coast and continues to teach theology classes for us remotely.